Chord Symbols

 For instance the chord symbol C

-If a voicing needs to be specific, use a chord diagram such as: x5555x
+better options.
+If a voicing needs to be specific, use a chord diagram such as: x5555x else let the

 Anatomy of a chord symbol